haiderzaidi07/tier-list-backend/README.md

 - Learned to use Passport.js to add Google, GitHub, and Discord OAuth services
 - Learned to create responsive web apps using Tailwind
+- Learned to use Redux to improve state management

 ## Further Optimizations